| | | | |

 Cry Witch – Witch Trial

-Again, this is one that I wouldn’t recommend for younger children.
+Again, this an experience that I wouldn’t recommend for younger children.

 It is the trial of Grace Sherwood, a woman accused of being a witch.
 It’s held at the Capitol building courthouse.
 The actors are pretty vivid in their portrayal.